-In addition, there is the possibility of future incentive payments to the sellers and certain employees of Blue Tomato in an aggregate amount of up to 22.1 million Euros (\$28.9 million, using the exchange rate as of May 4, 2013) to the extent that certain financial metrics are met for the fiscal year ended April 30, 2015 and the sellers and certain employees remain employed with Blue Tomato through April 30, 2015.
-Of the 22.1 million Euros future incentive payments, 17.1 million Euros (\$22.4 million) is payable in cash, while 5.0 million Euros (\$6.5 million) is payable in shares of our common stock.
-We account for the estimated future incentive payments as compensation expense and recognize this amount ratably over the term of service through April 2015.
-At May 4, 2013, we estimated we will be obligated for future incentive payments of 9.0 million Euros (\$11.8 million) and for the three months ended May 4, 2013, we recorded \$1.1 million of this amount, which is included in selling, general and administrative expense on the condensed consolidated statements of income.
+In addition, there is the possibility of future incentive payments to the sellers and certain employees of Blue Tomato in an aggregate amount of up to 22.1 million Euros (\$29.2 million, using the exchange rate as of August 3, 2013) to the extent that certain financial metrics are met for the fiscal year ending April 30, 2015 and the sellers and certain employees remain employed with Blue Tomato through April 30, 2015.
+Of the 22.1 million Euros future incentive payments, 17.1 million Euros (\$22.6 million) is payable in cash, while 5.0 million Euros (\$6.6 million) is payable in shares of our common stock.
+We account for the estimated future incentive payments as compensation expense, which is included in selling, general and administrative expense on the condensed consolidated statements of income, and recognize this amount ratably over the term of service through April 2015.
+At August 3, 2013, we estimated we will be obligated for future incentive payments of 9.0 million Euros (\$11.9 million).
+For the three and six months ended August 3, 2013, we recorded an expense for future incentive payments of \$1.0 million and \$2.1 million.
+For the three and six months ended July 28, 2012, we recorded an expense for future incentive payments of \$0.7 million.